Josana-Kla/project-node-user-authentication-api/README.md

 ## <a name=“project-description”>🧾Project description<a/>

 <p align="justify">
-In this project was created a REST API with Node.JS + Express, using the postgress database.
+In this project was created a REST API with Node.JS + Express, using postgress database.

 In the project, an authentication microservice (MS) was created for the management of new user registrations and the authentication of this user on the platform.
 For this, we had two forms of authentication:
 - *Base-authentication*: which is the simplest form of authentication and that the HTTP protocol itself specifies;